nicolardi/open_blog/src/blog/4-fixing-blog-google-analytics.md

 That the name key is replaced with the alias name pluginName
 :::

-You see all these registerOption?
+Do you see all these registerOption?

 I have added a console.log that function